3. Proposal Preparation Instructions and Requirements

 Part 11b: Related Research and Development Proposals and Awards

 All federal agencies have a mandate to reduce waste, fraud, and abuse in federally funded programs.
-The submission of essentially equivalent work and the acceptance of multiple awards for essentially equivalent work in the SBIR/STTR program has been identified as an area of abuse.
+The submission of essentially equivalent work and the acceptance of multiple awards for essentially equivalent work in the SBIR/STTR Program have been identified as an area of abuse and possibly fraud.
 SBIR/STTR funding agencies and the Office of the Inspector General are actively evaluating proposals and awards to eliminate this problem.
-Related research and development includes proposals and awards that do not meet the definition of "Essentially Equivalent Work" (see Section 2.6), but are related to the technology innovation in the proposal being submitted.
+Related research and development includes proposals and awards that do not meet the definition of "Essentially Equivalent Work" (see section 2.4), but are related to the technology innovation in the proposal being submitted.
 Related research and development could be interpreted as essentially equivalent work by outside reviewers without additional information.
-Therefore, if you are submitting closely related proposals or your firm has closely related research and development that is currently funded by NASA or other federal agencies it is to your advantage to describe the relationships between this proposal and related efforts clearly delineating why this should not be considered an essentially equivalent work effort.
+Therefore, if you are submitting closely related proposals or your firm has closely related research and development that is currently or previously funded by NASA or other federal agencies, it is to your advantage to describe the relationships between this proposal and related efforts clearly delineating why this should not be considered an essentially equivalent work effort.
 These explanations should not be longer than one page, will not be included in the page count, and will not be part of the technical evaluation of the proposal.

-If the SBC has received any Phase III awards resulting from work on any NASA SBIR or STTR awards, provide the related Phase I or Phase II contract number, name of Phase III awarding agency, date of award, funding agreement number, amount, project title, period of performance and current commercialization status for each award.
-This listing is not included in the 25-page limit and content should be limited to information requested above.
+NASA has instituted a comprehensive commercialization survey/data gathering process for firms with prior NASA SBIR/STTR awards.
+If the SBC has received any Phase III awards resulting from work on any NASA SBIR or STTR awards, provide the related Phase I or Phase II contract number, name of Phase III awarding agency, date of award, funding agreement number, amount, project title, and period of performance.
+The survey will also ask for firm sales and ownership information, as well as any commercialization success the firm has had as a result of Phase II SBIR or STTR awards.
+This information will allow firms to demonstrate their ability to carry SBIR/STTR research through to achieve commercial success, and allow agencies to track the overall commercialization success of their SBIR and STTR programs.
+The survey is not included in the 23-page limit and content should be limited to information requested above.
 An electronic form will be provided during the submissions process.

 3.2.10 Contractor Responsibility Information